stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 > Use 4096-bit RSA keys for all systems.
 The older DSA standard only supports 1024-bit
 > keys, which are now too small to be considered secure.

-# Setting Up Environments
+# Programming Languages

-## Node.js for JavaScript Development
+## JavaScript Development: Node.js

 Homebrew provides separate packages for each version of [Node.js](https://nodejs.org).
 To ensure that you are using the version of Node.js that you expect, specify the version